santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 - **Automatically Collected Information**:
 	- **Log Data**: Information like IP addresses, browser types, and user interactions with the website.
-	- **Usage Data**: Details about the content viewed, features used, and overall user behavior.
+	- **Usage Data**: Details about the content viewed, features used, and overall user behaviour.
 	- **Device Information**: Specifics about the user's device, operating system, and browser type.
 	- **Cookies and Analytics**: OpenAI uses cookies and may use online analytics tools to assess user activity.